How to stay positive during difficult times

-Travel has become essential not only for people, as families scatter around the world, but for business also, as international commerce becomes more and more important to our society.
-It is no secret that many goods are no longer manufactured in North America or Europe, but in China or South East Asia.
+Travel has become essential not only for people, as families scattered around the world, but for business also, as international commerce becomes more and more important to our society.
+It is no secret that many goods are no longer manufactured in North America or Europe but in China or South East Asia.
 Did you notice the lack of sewing machines at dealers and online vendors?
-At some point in June almost everything was sold out, and prices for older machines soared on Craigslist (USA) and Kijiji (Canada), two online markets I have experience with.
+At some point in June, almost everything was sold out, and prices for older machines soared on Craigslist (USA) and Kijiji (Canada), two online markets I have experience with.

-Even now, I was looking last week for a good but not top of the line sewing machine for a friend, and I recommended the Juki HZL-F300 model, which used to sell for about $500 in normal times.
-Guess what; most online retailers no longer have it, and on Amazon it is already marked up to $650.
+Even now, I was looking last week for a good but not top-of-the-line sewing machine for a friend, and I recommended the Juki HZL-F300 model, which used to sell for about $500 at normal times.
+Guess what; most online retailers no longer have it, and on Amazon, it is already marked up to $650.

 And we have of course the Covid-19 health menace that is over our heads like a huge, oppressing dark curtain.
 Will I get it?
 Perhaps I did get it, and I didn’t even know, that week when I got the sniffles in June?
 Will my father get it?
 For my father (he is 90 years of age), that is a really “will he survive” kind of question, because of his advanced age.
 Can I go out?
 What if I bring the virus back with me to my family?

-CDC has published in the past articles about vaccine effectiveness, and it is not really encouraging for an individual. https://www.cdc.gov/flu/vaccines-work/vaccineeffect.htm.
-Yes, for society, they seem to show that the vaccines work, but me, my family, we are not a statistic.
+CDC has published past articles about vaccine effectiveness, and it is not really encouraging for an individual. https://www.cdc.gov/flu/vaccines-work/vaccineeffect.htm.
+Yes, society, seem to show that the vaccines work, but, my family, we are not a statistic.
 We are individuals.
 Finding out that vaccines work 60% of the time is not helping, because I know somewhere in a corner of my mind that I (or my loved ones) might be in the 40% category.
-In fact, it is even likely that for a family some people will BE in the 40% category, statistics pretty much ensures that.
+In fact, it is even likely that for a family some people will BE in the 40% category, statistics pretty much ensure that.

 But what does “long term” mean?
 Will it be two years?
 Will it be 10 years?
 Will we learn how to live with the virus, as we learned how to live with the HIV virus?
 Will the traditional way of life remain with us?
 What about tourism, will it return?
 There are places in this world (and one of them is Florida, where I live) where tourism is integral to the way of life and a must, how will this change?

 I have heard – and I partially agree with it – even more worrying questions: with the world becoming less inclined to accept outsiders, will this inflame nationalism again?
-Not that nationalism is dead, mind you, even before the current events the anti-immigrant sentiment was alive and well in some places (and sometimes this was even justified, because too many immigrants CAN alter a society and its fundamentals, if immigration is not planned properly).
+Not that nationalism is dead, mind you, even before the current events the anti-immigrant sentiment was alive and well in some places (and sometimes this was even justified because too many immigrants CAN alter society and its fundamentals if immigration is not planned properly).

 Will we have wars?
 With many governments busy with their own internal issues, concerned about stability and internal problems, what if someone decided it is time to make a preemptive move and secure something they wanted for many years, but were unable to get?
 It happened before, and I am really scared by the possibility in this era when one single action might kill millions before anyone has even time to blink.

-All these are very valid questions, and I do not really see any way and answer will be available soon.
+All these are very valid questions, and I do not really see anyway and answers will be available soon.
 But there is a bigger question here: